AppraiseDev/Appraise/README.md

 >
 > Collaboration between Toloka and Appraise made it possible to get a relevant pool of annotators, provide them with an interface for labeling and getting rewards, and then combine quality control rules from both systems into a mutually reinforcing set for reliable results.

-You can learn more about Toloka on their website: https://toloka.ai/
+You can learn more about Toloka on their website --- [toloka.ai](https://toloka.ai/).